×

 When canceling your car insurance policy, take into account the following factors:

 • Cancellation fees: Some auto insurance companies levy a $50 cancellation fee.
 In some situations, they may charge you a small percentage of your last premium, which you would have paid in the future.
-You will not be charged a cancellation fee in the vast majority of cases.
+There is no cancellation fee in the vast majority of cases.

 • Letter of cancellation: You may be required to send a formal letter of cancellation.
 If that’s the case, you’ll need to contact your insurance carrier to find out where you can fax it.